 French Toast Waffles

-French toast waffles are a fun and delicious way to enjoy the taste of French toast, in the form of homemade waffles!
+This French toast waffle recipe is a fun and delicious way to enjoy the taste of French toast, but in the form of homemade waffles!
 This kid-friendly breakfast recipe is perfect for a weekend brunch.

 Waffles are a treat in our house.
-Although we normally keep whole grain waffles in the freezer for an easy breakfast, we also like apple waffles, churro waffles and even chocolate waffles loaded with ice cream for a delicious dessert.
+Although we normally keep whole grain waffles amd french toast muffins in the freezer for an easy breakfast, we also are a fan of other waffle breakfast ideas such as cinnamon rolls in a waffle makerchurro waffles and even chocolate waffles loaded with ice cream.

 Waffle iron recipes are increasing in popularity.
-There are recipes online for hash brown waffles and cinnamon roll waffles.
-Learning how to make French toast waffles fits in perfectly, doesn’t it?
+There are recipes online for hash brown waffles and even making cinnamon rolls in a waffle maker.
+Learning how to make French Toast Waffles fits in perfectly, doesn’t it?

 What’s in French toast waffles?

 The ingredients to make this French toast waffles recipe are pretty basic.
-It’s just French toast, cooked on a waffle iron.
+It’s a basic French toast batter that you’ll dip bread in, then cook on a waffle maker.
 Here’s what you’ll need:

-• A loaf of bread – If you can find day-old bread, that’s even better!
-You can make the recipe using white, wheat, or even gluten-free bread.
-This honey-wheat bread would be perfect.
+• A loaf of bread.
+If you can find day-old bread, that’s even better.
+Make the recipe using white, wheat, or even gluten-free bread.
+This honey-wheat bread or our cinnamon swirl bread would be perfect.

 • Eggs